Raquel! (TV program)

-Raquel! was a 1970 CBS television special starring Raquel Welch, Tom Jones, Bob Hope and John Wayne executive produced, directed and choreographed by David Winters produced by Winters' company Winters-Rosen for CBS-TV, originally co-sponsored by Coca-Cola and Motorola.
+Raquel! is a 1970 CBS musical television special starring Raquel Welch, directed and choreographed by David Winters.
+Appearing in the special are Tom Jones, Bob Hope and John Wayne.
+The production company was Winters-Rosen for CBS-TV, furthermore it was co-sponsored by Coca-Cola and Motorola.

+Raquel! was a grand TV spectacle that combined music, comedy, and iconic pop-culture figures of the era.
+Filmed across diverse locations like London, Paris, Mexico City, and Los Angeles, the special featured extravagant production numbers, showcasing Raquel Welch's talents alongside musical legend Tom Jones.
+Bob Mackie's costume designs and global settings added to the visual appeal, creating a memorable and stylish '70s showcase.
+The guest appearances heightened the star power, while the mix of classic rock 'n' roll standards and dynamic performances made it a standout special of the time.

 On the day of the premiere, the show received a 51% share on the National ARB Ratings and an Overnight New York Nielsen Rating of 58% share.

+The reviews for Raquel! largely praised the special for its stunning visuals, impressive direction, and captivating performances.
+Many noted that Raquel Welch truly shined, thanks in part to the talents behind the camera.
+The use of diverse, global locations and elaborate set pieces added to the spectacle, creating a visually poetic and charming mood.
+Overall, Raquel! was celebrated as a dazzling TV event that showcased Welch in a way that captured the imagination of its era.

 Production

 Raquel! was filmed in London, Paris, Acapulco, Mexico City, Yucatan, Big Sur, and Los Angeles and featured lavish production numbers.
 It marked Welch's debut special on television.
 Together Welch and Jones combined musical and comedic talents on classic rock 'n' roll standards of the era.

 Although Welch sings throughout the show, she briefly recites "The Lady of Shalott", a ballad by the Victorian poet Alfred, Lord Tennyson.

 The special, considered by some to be a classic '70s timepiece, unites pop-culture icons in their prime.
 The multimillion-dollar, TV song & dance extravaganza was filmed around the world - from Paris to Mexico.
 Lavish production numbers of classic songs from the era, extravagant Bob Mackie -designed costumes and guest performances.
-Tom Jones was nearly a co-star, as he sang the long medley of Little Richard and Beatles songs with Raquel, but not before he opened the set with a solo.
-Even Bob Hope sang a duet, the Beatles' "Rocky Raccoon".

-The DVD release

-The home video of the special was released by V.I.E.W. in 1998.
-It is very light on special features.
-Included are a three-page biography of Welch, a single screen biography of Jones and a Welch photo gallery consisting of scenes from the special, and voiceover from the special.
-Unlike other vintage TV specials on DVD, no commentary track was present.

-Guest stars

-Guest stars John Wayne and Bob Hope in the Wild West only added to the largeness of the production..
+Guest stars John Wayne, Tom Jones, and Bob Hope added to the largeness of the production.